cswclui/katacoda-scenarios-1/12factor-006/intro.md

 ## What is Processes?

-Processes is principle that states that a service or application must run in distinct, stateless process.
+The Processes principle that states that a service or application must run in distinct, stateless process.
 State is held an ancillary process according the 12 Factor principle of [Backing service]([Processes](https://12factor.net/backing-service)).

 According to the website, [12 Factor App](https://12factor.net/build-release-run),